MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 $global:test
 ```

-### The `Using:` scope modifier
+### The `using:` scope modifier

 Using is a special scope modifier that identifies a local variable in a remote
 command.
-Without a modifier, PowerShell expects variables in remote commands
+Without a modifier, PowerShell expects variables in remote commands to
-to be defined in the remote session.
+be defined in the remote session.

-The `Using` scope modifier is introduced in PowerShell 3.0.
+The `using` scope modifier is introduced in PowerShell 3.0.

-For any script or command that executes out of session, you need the `Using`
+For any script or command that executes out of session, you need the `using`
 scope modifier to embed variable values from the calling session scope, so that
 out of session code can access them.
-The `Using` scope modifier is supported in
+The `using` scope modifier is supported in
 the following contexts:

 - Remotely executed commands, started with `Invoke-Command` using the